Air Conditioning Repair Services in St. Louis, MO

 Air conditioners tend to be reliable systems, but even with proper maintenance, normal wear and aging will eventually problems.
 Some of the most common include:

-- Poor cooling performance: the air filter may be clogged, there may be obstructions in the ducts or vents, or the refrigerant level may not be correct.
+- Poor cooling performance: The air filter may be clogged, there may be obstructions in the ducts or vents, or the refrigerant level may not be correct.

 - Unusual noises: Tapping or thudding may indicate a damaged belt in the air handler.
 Whining or screaming may indicate a damaged compressor.
 Buzzing may indicate a damaged start capacitor or electrical problem.

 For help with your AC unit, contact our team at Classic Aire Care today!
+Get same-day service and peace of mind that your air conditioner will be running smoothly again as soon as possible!

 24-Hour, Emergency Air Conditioner Repairs in St. Louis, Missouri